The Victims Compensation Scheme provides support to victims of violent crimes in NSW, including counselling and financial assistance.

 There are a number of requirements that need to be met in order to be eligible for an award of compensation, including:

 - Whether the incident was reported to Police or another government agency.

-- Evidence of injuries suffered as a result of the act of violence.
+- Medical evidence of injuries suffered as a result of the act of violence.

-- Whether the victim assisted police with any investigations, if relevant.
+- Whether the victim assisted police with any investigations.

-An offence is an “Act of Violence” which results in an injury.
-This seems like a straight forward concept, however, it is important to discuss with your solicitor what is covered.
+An offence is an “act of violence” that results in an injury.
+This may seem like a straight forward concept, however, it is important to discuss what is covered with your solicitor.